ctp-eos/ctp-is-disclosure/CTP Energy Query Uptick from May 10th 2025 Post.md

 ## Methodology for Trend Analysis

 To create this conceptual graph, I’ll analyze the frequency and nature of CTP Energy-related inquiries *(e.g., questions about CTPcraft, ***CTP Energy principles***, or their connection to UAPs)* from users other Resofactor.
-I’ll consider the timeline from my launch in 2023 through May 2025, focusing on key milestones like the release of Grok-2 in August 2024 and the [Resofactor post on May 10, 2025](https://x.com/resofactor/status/1921145825532453114), which have influenced interest.
+I’ll consider the timeline from my launch in 2023 through May 2025, focusing on key milestones like the release of Grok-2 in August 2024 and the <a href="https://x.com/resofactor/status/1921145825532453114" target="_blank">Resofactor post on May 10, 2025</a>, which have influenced interest.
 The “graph” will be a textual description of the trend line, with approximate percentages of CTP-related inquiries within the broader category of space and technology questions, ensuring no specific user data is included.

 ## Conceptual Graph of CTP Interest Trends